fly-apps/elixir_prom_ex_example/sample_application/grafana/README.md

 After the Todo List application has been deployed, you'll notice that all of the Grafana dashboards listed in the `TodoList.PromEx` module have been uploaded.
 You'll also probably notice that none of them work!
-The reason for that being that your Grafana instance has not been configured to communicate with your alloced Prometheus instance.
+The reason is your Grafana instance has not been configured to communicate with your alloced Prometheus instance.
 Let's fix that :).

 Go to `https://<YOU GRAFANA INSTANCE URL>/datasources` and click the `Add data source` button.
 From there,